Read the Rules first, then call or email if you need assistance.

 Why must my gas can be approved?
 Forest Service regulations require fuel to be in a RED approved container.
 Our permit mandates any fuel we transport be in approved containers.
 See information on our website about the fuel requirements.

 What is an “approved” gas can?
 Approved gas cans are plastic or metal.
 In all cases they are red and say “Gasoline” on them.
 Those other color jugs you love are not approved gas containers.

 Why must I have my gas can inspected?
-We must insure the fuel containers we transport are safe and in compliance with our permit.
-Inspection at tech gives you and us time rather than Saturday morning.
-Just bring an approve can in good condition.
-It should be fine, but we have to check.
+We must ensure the fuel containers we transport are safe and in compliance with our permit.
+Inspection at tech gives you and us time address any concerns.

-Can my crew go to gas stop?
-Yes, the triple gas for sure will be an open gas.
-The e-gas will be closed.
+Can my crew go to the gas stop?
+Yes, there will be one open fuel stop see Rider Map at registration.

 How far between gas stops?
-No more than 35 miles.
-Wouldn’t want you motocrossers to run dry…..
+No more than 35-40 miles.

 What is the altitude?
 4,000 to 7,000